ashczq/crawling_scraper/README.md

-# QuoteScrollScraper – Take-Home Assessment
+# WebScraper – Take-Home Assessment

 Scrape the “infinite-scroll” demo at **<https://quotes.toscrape.com/scroll>** and export at least *N* quotes (default = 100) to CSV **or** JSON.